 Each time you finish your workout, you take a series of measures for a more complete and faster recovery.
 Everything is used – from drinking / not drinking water to things like closing a protein or protein-carbohydrate window.
 All these are extremely important aspects of recovery after training.
-In addition, these activities stimulate your anabolic balance, helping to achieve greater strength and endurance.
+Also, these activities stimulate your anabolic balance, helping to achieve greater strength and endurance.

-However, in the pursuit of an ideal functional body, many athletes cross the line and begin to experiment with things that are not related to a healthy lifestyle and can rather do harm than help.
+However, in the pursuit of an ideal functional body, many athletes cross the line and begin to experiment with things that are not related to a healthy lifestyle and can rather harm than help.
 Doubtful and highly controversial methods of recovery include a sauna after training.

 Now many fitness centers have saunas.
 There are different options:

 And with a dozen different innovations, which, in theory, should help you achieve your goals during training.
 But are they safe?
 And most importantly – are there any real benefits and effectiveness from them?

 Before answering the question of whether it is possible to visit a dry sauna after a workout, it is necessary to find out its effect on the body.
 To do this, you will have to go a little deeper into biochemistry and physiology.
 Let’s start in order.

 If you know how to properly take a sauna after a workout, then by increasing body temperature you can slow down the synthesis of lactic acid and quickly remove it from the body.
 This is due to the following factors:

 - liquefaction of blood and macronutrients under the influence of temperature;